neurobin/rnm/README.md

 rnm directory/file/path -ns/f namestring/file/path
 ```

-One of the options of `-ns` or `-ns/f` or `-rs` is mandatory.
 Options are **not** sequential, their position in the argument list holds no significance.
 For example, `rnm filepath -ns name` is the same as `rnm -ns name filepath`.
 Though passing the *directory/file* path at the end of the argument list is considered to be safe.

 Options are case insensitive, i.e `-ssF` and `-ssf` are the same.